danialkhan02/CampusSwap/backEnd/README.md

 2. Run migrations: `poetry run alembic upgrade head`
 3. Start the server: `poetry run start`

+### Seeding the database
+Ensure you are in the `backEnd/scripts` directory:
+1. Run `poetry run python -m data_seeder.main <number_of_listings>`

+### Cleanup the database
+Ensure you are in the `backEnd/scripts` directory:
+Hard delete all data from the database:
+Run `poetry run python -m scripts.cleanup_database` Soft delete all data from the database:
+Run `poetry run python -m scripts.cleanup_database --soft`

 ### Running Tests
 1. Ensure you have all dependencies installed: `poetry install --sync`
 2. Run the tests using pytest: `poetry run pytest`